Aarononomous/sca/README.md

 Additional examples are included in the /simulations subdirectory.

-[Stoplights 🚦](./simulations/stoplights.sca) blinks as its cells switch between red, yellow, and green.
+[Stoplights](./simulations/stoplights.sca) blinks as its cells switch between red, yellow, and green.

 [Snowfall](./simulations/snowfall.sca) is a model of snow melting.
 It uses three states and nine transitions.